Communication Studies Courses

 Description:

-This course critically examines the place of advertising in contemporary society.
-Topics may include the analysis of communication strategies, the construction of desire, the significance of advertising to the production and circulation of commodities, and the role of advertising and consumption in the construction of social identity.Component(s):
+This course critically examines the place of advertising in contemporary societies.
+Topics may include the analysis of advertising strategies, the construction of desire, the significance of advertising for the production and circulation of commodities, the role of advertising and consumption in the construction of social identity, and advertising effects as experienced individually or collectively.Component(s):

 LectureNotes: